kis87988/slack-dark-theme/readme.md

    });
 });
 ```

-Update `<PATH AND FILENAME OR URL TO CSS FILE OF YOUR CHOICE>` to either an Web URL or file on your system.
-The repo includes dark.css which you are free to use or you can make your own.

 Sidebar should be configured seperately and this can be done per slack server.
 Follow instructions here: https://slackthemes.net/#/zebra